GrinonBarrett/Taksidos/Placeholder Class.md

 When you successfully attack a foe with multiple simultaneous weapons, you may move up to a number of feet equal to the number of successful attacks.
 Attacks of opportunity cannot be made in response to this movement.
 You may choose whether this movement results in a brawl/trample or not.

 ### 6) Further Unconventional Study
 Choose a zoology skill.
 You gain the selected skill and the associated Unconventional Study features associated with that skill.
-If you already possess the selected zoology skill, you gain training in a weapon of your choice instead.
+If you already possess the selected zoology skill, you gain training in two weapons of your choice instead.

 ### 7) Calculated Swing
 You know the remaining hitpoints and current fatigue level of any creature within the arc of your cleaves.